minkphp/docs/guides/session.rst

 The session gives you access to the page through the ``Session::getPage`` method.
-This allows you to :doc:`traverse </guides/traversing-pages>` and :doc:`manipulate it </guides/manipulating-pages>`.
+This allows you to :doc:`traverse </guides/traversing-pages>` and :doc:`manipulate </guides/manipulating-pages>` it.
 The next chapters cover the page API in depth.
 Most of what you'll do with Mink will use this object, but you can continue reading to learn more about the Session.